 CITY / HARBOUR

 Barangaroo Reserve is perhaps the best and most affordable family place to view the fireworks ($41 for adults, $5.65 for kids).
-Bring your picnic rug and settle in on the Walumil and Stargazer lawns and enjoy light entertainment, family-friendly alcohol-free zones and licenced areas.
+You can take a picnic rug and settle in on the Walumil and Stargazer lawns and enjoy light entertainment, family-friendly alcohol-free zones and licenced areas.
 Food and beverages can be purchased onsite including oysters with Mumm champagne or Chur Burger and even special kids' meals.
-Only 10,000 tickets are available so book early to avoid disappointment.
+Only 10,000 tickets are available so get in quick because it sells out early!

-Sydney Tower Eye you'll get a birdseye view of the 9pm Sydney Harbour fireworks display from 250 metres above the city streets from the observation deck.
+At Sydney Tower Eye you'll get a birdseye view of the 9pm Sydney Harbour fireworks display from 250 metres above the city streets from the observation deck.
 Tickets are $100 per adult, $65 per child if you book online now.

 Celebrate New Year's Eve at the Royal Botanic Gardens with events for families and some adults-only luxurious ones too!
 The Calyx Garden Party, in the heart of the Royal Botanic Garden is a luxurious cocktail party combining New Year’s Eve celebrations with carnivorous plants.
 The more family-friendly Lawn With The View offers a relaxed, picnic-style celebration next to the Sydney Opera House.
 There will be an onsite bar, and gourmet picnic hampers for sale.

 Grab your blanket and see the fireworks from Pirrama Park wharf, Pyrmont for a wharf-viewing of the fireworks, and a modern-Asian inspired menu by Jimmy Liks.
 This event is ticketed, so get in quick as there is only capacity for 650 people!